 - Through you: Jesus' followers are all from Galilee, but he tells them to stay in Jerusalem and to begin their work of spreading the message from there.
-Perhaps you aren't from Boston: you might be here in school or for a short-term or temporary job.
-It could be tempting to wait until you are home or you've reached your permanent destination before you start sharing what you've received from Jesus.
-Take a moment this morning to commit yourself to sharing Jesus' story in Boston as long as you are here. - Through your six: Jesus' followers had a very particular idea of what he should do now that he had risen from the dead: he should restore the fortunes of Israel.
-It wasn't a bad thing to hope for: their nation had been under foreign domination for hundreds of years now, and it was natural and right that they would want freedom-it was even something that God had led the Jews to expect.
+Perhaps you aren't from Boston; you might be here in school or for a short-term or temporary job.
+It could be tempting to wait until you are home or you've reached your permanent destination before you start taking up your part in Jesus' mission.
+Take a moment this morning to commit yourself to participating in Jesus' story in Boston as long as you are here. - Through your six: Jesus' followers had a very particular idea of what he should do now that he had risen from the dead: he should restore the fortunes of Israel.
+It wasn't a bad thing to hope for; their nation had been under foreign domination for hundreds of years now, and it was natural and right that they would want freedom-it was even something that God had led the Jews to expect.
 However, it wasn't the next step in God's plan.
 Jesus asks his disciples to trust the Father with their hopes for Israel, and in the meantime to dedicate themselves to his mission.
 Each one of your six probably has some way in which they are looking for justice to come about in this world.
-Pray that

-- they would be able to trust God with these hopes.
-Pray that the fact that these hopes are unrealized would not get in the way of them responding to what they have received from Jesus. - Through our church: Telling Jesus' story requires more than mere words: it requires spiritual power.
-Ask God to immerse us in his Holy Spirit, giving us the power to show others the reality of God's presence.
+Pray that they would be able to trust God with these hopes.
+Pray that the fact that these hopes are unrealized would not get in the way of them responding to anything God might be offering them right now. - Through our church: Telling Jesus' story requires more than mere words; it requires spiritual power.
+Ask God to immerse us in the Holy Spirit, giving us the power to show others the reality of God's presence.

-Tuesday, March 23rd
+Tuesday, February 19th